Capture-time Extremal Cop-Win Graphs: Future Work

-For example, it follows from Theorem~\ref{gave} that $(2,2,2,1)$ is $1$-minimal, and thus, for example, $(2,7,2,1)$ and $(2,2,2,1,1,1)$ are \emph{not} $1$-minimal.
-We can restate the crux of our main results as follows (recall the ordering on vectors from Definition~\ref{def_vecop}):
+For example, it follows from Theorem~\ref{gave} that $(2,2,2,1)$ is $1$-minimal, and thus, for example, $(2,7,2,1)$ and $(2,2,2,1,1,1)$ are not $1$-minimal.
+We can restate the crux of our main results (recall the ordering on lists from Definition~\ref{def_vecop}).
+Theorem~\ref{gave} states that for $n \ge 9$, $\mathcal{G}_n^{n-4}$ is the set of graphs with $n$ vertices that $1$-realize a list of length $n-3$ which is larger than $(2,2,2,1)$.
+Theorem~\ref{thm_n-5} states that for $n \ge 11$, $\mathcal{G}_n^{n-5}$ is the set of graphs with $n$ vertices that either: 1) $0$-realize a list of length $n-5$ which is larger than $(3,3,2,1)$, or 2) $1$-realize a list of length $n-4$ which is larger than $(1,4,2,1)$ or $(2,2,2,1)$.

+A general approach to characterizing some $\mathcal{G}_n^s$ is to find the appropriate minimal lists and take the appropriate length lists that are larger.
+The key technical point then becomes determining which lists are minimal.
+In other words, we can make Question~\ref{mainq} more specific:

+\begin{question} For $t \in \{0, 1\}$, which lists are $t$-minimal? \end{question} From the results in this paper we can conclude that the lists $(1,2)$, $(1,4,2,1)$, and $(2,2,2,1)$ are $1$-minimal, and the lists $(2,2)$, $(2,5,3,1)$, $(2,6,2,1)$, and $(3,3,2,1)$ are $0$-minimal.
+In our unpublished note \cite{OO17_Ex}, we have more examples and speculations relating to Question~\ref{last_quest}.